slds-lmu/benchmark_2022_counterfactuals/README.md

 #### 4.2) Evaluate

-- Evaluates the counterfactuals and applies the strategies mentioned in the paper to limit the number of counterfactuals for each algorithm to 10
+- Evaluates the counterfactuals and applies the strategies mentioned in the paper
 - It then stores the results in a clean data format in separate `_EVAL` tables
 - Main functions: `evaluate.R`